cftc01/PCI-SDK-iOS/README.md

 // ---------

-NOTE: if you want to use a different user after already using the SDK with a user, call the Initialize method again.
+NOTE: if you want to use a different user after already using the SDK with a user, call the 'initialize(...)' method again.

 // ---------